lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 in the IPv6 and UDP headers.
 The ESDevice-ID value is found in the L2 header.

 The second and third rules use global addresses.
-The way the ES learn the prefix is not in the scope of the document.
-One possible way is to use a management protocol to set up in both end rules the prefix used on the LPWA network.
+The way the ES learns the prefix is not in the scope of the document.

 The third rule compresses port numbers on 4 bits.